PySimpleGUI/DocsCleanup/readme.md

 <br><br>

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Matplotlib2.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/Matplotlib2.jpg"  alt="img" align="right" width="500px"></a>
-Using PySimpleGUI's color themes, you can produce graphs that are a notch above default graphs most people create in Matplotlib.
+Using PySimpleGUI's color themes, you can produce graphs that are a notch above default graphs that most people create in Matplotlib.

 <br><br>